uimix-editor/uimix/packages/docs/guide/index.md

 ## Create a simple component

-Click **Frame** button in the top toolbar and draw a frame in the viewport.
+Click **Text** button in the top toolbar and draw a frame in the viewport.

-A component named `my-component` is created in the document.
+It creates a component named `my-component` with some text content.

 <img srcset="./images/create-component.png 2x" />

-### Add a text element and edit style

-Click **Text** button in the top toolbar and draw a text element in the component.

 You may want to change the font or the color of the text.
-Select **Style** tab in the side bar and you can edit the style of the selected element.
+Select **Style** tab in the side bar and you can edit the style.

 <img srcset="./images/edit-style.png 2x" />